 Food should be your first source of nutrients, including fruits, vegetables, whole grains, lean protein, low-fat or fat-free dairy products, nuts, seeds, beans and healthy fats.
 Eating a balanced diet is the best way to get the vitamins and minerals your body needs.

 If you are not eating a balanced diet, getting enough sleep or exercising regularly, you may not have good energy levels.
-Your body also may have trouble fending off illness.
-Dietary supplements may be necessary for an additional nutrient boost.
-But before taking a supplement, talk with your health-care provider.
+Your body also may have trouble fending off illness, and dietary supplements may be necessary for an additional nutrient boost.
+But before taking a supplement, talk with your health care provider.
 It’s important to know about safety and usefulness of supplements before making a decision.

 Safety of Dietary Supplements

 Be careful when choosing supplements.
 While dietary supplements are under the purview of the Food and Drug Administration, they are regulated differently than conventional foods and drugs.
 Manufacturers do not have to prove a supplement is safe or even that it works before it is sold.
 The FDA can take action to remove or restrict the sale of a supplement only after it has been on the market and been proven unsafe.

 Supplements don’t only come in a bottle.
 Many foods including cereals, breads, pastas, energy bars and drinks are fortified with vitamins, minerals, herbs and amino acids — the building blocks of proteins.
 Foods should be factored in when considering a dietary supplement.
 Consuming too much of one nutrient may pose serious health threats.
 Consult a registered dietitian nutritionist and evaluate your daily diet prior to starting a supplement regimen.